Sam Hallas' Website

 In the 1970s, although I had by then left Imperial College, I went for a few years with the Operatic Society on its annual 'tour' to Budleigh Salterton.
 I went along to assist the stage crew in creating the set and props.
 I also manned the box office on several nights.
-Somewhere I have a photo of me in a borrowed dinner jacket wearing sandals (they can't see your feet behind the box office counter).

 Another task I undertook was to record the performances for later distribution to the cast on audio cassette.
 Now that I've been retired for some years I've had opportunity to unearth the original tapes, which were recorded on my trusty Brenell at 7½ ips or later on the Uher Report Stereo.
 I can't recall the details of all the equipment used, but I believe I used a pair of AKG dynamic microphone belonging to the Dramatic Society.
 Some of the recordings used a Dolby 'B' noise reduction system for reel-to-reel tape built from a design in Wireless World.
 The Public Hall at Budleigh Salterton had an antiquated emergency lighting system which caused me problems by creating electrical interference.

-Listening to the tapes some forty years on, I find the quality still satisfactory.
+Listening to the tapes some forty years on, I found the quality still satisfactory.
 I thought I would share them with the world and any alumni who might have taken part in the performances.

 Roger Woodward contacted me in 2016, after he spotted this page on the net.
 He is still singing with the Imperial Male Voice Choir (IMVC) which has grown out of the group of alumni who sang with Opsoc in the 1970s.
 Roger passed the word around in order to share the recordings.
 As a result, Roger Nicholls got in touch with me and offered to lend me some more tapes and programmes from the same period.
 He passed these to me at a concert in Hitchin by IMVC in November 2016.
 There were several from productions at College and some that were copies of my originals.
 One of them was of the College production of Utopia Ltd that I thought was lost.